jdcloudcom/en/documentation/Database-and-Cache-Service/JCS-for-MongoDB/Operation-Guide/Account-Management/Reset-Password.md

 ## Operation Steps

 1. Log into [MongoDB Console](https://mongodb-console.jdcloud.com/mongodb?dataCenter=bj_02).
-1. On the instance list page, select the target instance, and click the instance name to enter the "Instance Details" page.
+1. On the instance list page, select the **Target Instance**, and click the **Instance Name** to enter the "Instance Details" page.
-1. At the upper right corner of the "Instance Details" page, click ** Modify Password ** to open the "Modify Password" pop-up window.
+1. At the upper right corner of the "Instance Details" page, click **Modify Password** to open the "Modify Password" pop-up window.

 	![Reboot Instance](https://github.com/jdcloudcom/cn/blob/master/image/mongodb/mongo-015.png)

-1. In the “Modify Password” pop-up window, fill in the new password and confirm the password again.
+1. In the "Modify Password" pop-up window, fill in the new password and confirm the password again.
 Password requirements: It must include and only supports capital and lowercase letters and numbers, including not less than 8 characters and not more than 16 characters.

 	![Reboot Instance](https://github.com/jdcloudcom/cn/blob/master/image/mongodb/mongo-016.png)